abpframework/abp/docs/en/UI/Angular/Migration-Guide-v3.md

 **Important Note:** The `abp-table` is not removed, but is deprecated and will be removed in the future.
 Please consider switching to ngx-datatable.

+### Deprecated Interfaces

+Some interfaces have long been marked as deprectaed and now they are removed.

+#### What to Do When Migrating?

+- Please check if you are still using [anything listed in this issue](https://github.com/abpframework/abp/issues/4281)

 ## What's Next?

 * [Service Proxies](./Service-Proxies.md)